 Since 2013, the University of Bordeaux has been developing its collaboration with Kyoto University through the Bordeaux Initiative of Excellence (the Bordeaux International Support – BIS program) and the Kyoto SPIRITS program.

 In May 2014, a framework agreement was signed and several flagship projects were identified to reinforce the partnership that already covers various fields of research: chemistry (with the International Associated Laboratory “Chiral nanostructures for photonic applications”), public health and computer sciences.

-Since 2014 an annual symposium is organized between the two universities.
+Since 2014, a symposium is regularly organized between the two universities.
 This event has led to shared ideas on joint research in the following fields: urban governance, cultural heritage sciences, computer science, materials sciences, nutrition and alimentation science, medical imagery, public health and transfer and innovation procedures.